-- 3. Select Add connection. - 4.
-Select Bare metal as your provider. - 5.
-Add a name for your provider connection. - Select a namespace for your provider connection from the list.
-Tip: Create a namespace specifically to host your provider connections, both for convenience and added security. - 7.
-You can optionally add a Base DNS domain for your provider connection.
-If you add the base DNS domain to the provider connection, it is automatically populated in the correct field when you create a cluster with this provider connection. - 8.
-Add your libvirt URI.
+- Replace qemu+ssh with your method of connecting to the libvirt daemon on the provisioning host. - Replace user-name with the user name that has access to create the bootstrap node on the provisioning host. - Replace provision-host.com with a link to your provisioning host.
+This can be either an IP address or a fully-qualified domain name address.
 See Connection URIs for more information. - 9.
-Enter your Red Hat OpenShift Pull Secret.
-You can download your pull secret fromPull secret. - 10.
-Add your SSH Private Key and your SSH Public Key so you can access the cluster.
+Add a list of your SSH known hosts for the provisioning host.
+This value can be an IP address or a fully-qualified domain name address, but is best to use the same format that you used in the libvirt URI value. - 10.
+Enter your Red Hat OpenShift pull secret You can download your pull secret fromPull secret. - 11.
+Add your SSH private key and yourSSH public key so you can access the cluster.
 You can use an existing key, or use a key generation program to create a new one.
-See Generating an SSH private key and adding it to the agent for more information about how to generate a key. - 11.
-Add a list of your SSH known hosts. - 12.
-For disconnected installations only: Complete the fields in the Configuration for disconnected installation subsection with the required information: - Image Registry Mirror: This value contains the disconnected registry path.
+See Generating an SSH private key and adding it to the agent for more information about how to generate a key. - 12.
+For disconnected installations only: Complete the fields in the Configuration for disconnected installation subsection with the required information: - Image registry mirror: This value contains the disconnected registry path.
 The path contains the hostname, port, and repository path to all of the installation images for disconnected installations.
 Example: repository.com:5000/openshift/ocp-release.

 The path creates an image content source policy mapping in the install-config.yaml to the Red Hat OpenShift Container Platform release images.
 As an example, repository.com:5000 produces this imageContentSource content: